slionnnnnn/yanwenlai/_pages/about.md

   - /about.html
 ---

-I am currently a  PhD candidate in Electrical&Computer Engineering at the University of Florida supervised by [Prof.Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html).
+I am currently a  PhD candidate in Electrical&Computer Engineering at the University of Florida supervised by [Prof. Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html).
 I received the B.Sc. degree from South China University of Technology, China, in 2016, the M.Sc. degree from University of Florida, Gainesville, FL in 2018.

 Email: laiyw124@ufl.edu